Machine Gun Kelly Is Seeking Treatment, Shares How Megan Fox Helped Him

-As Machine Gun Kelly came clean about his decision to seek treatment for drug abuse, he revealed how his girlfriend, Megan Fox, has been monumental to his journey.
+As Machine Gun Kelly came clean about his decision to seek treatment, he revealed how his girlfriend, Megan Fox, has been monumental to his journey.

 In a recent profile for Interview, Kelly spoke with Dave Franco about how he’s working to heal through therapy.